-“I know of no more lovely sight in this country than the Taiping gardens when the rays of the early morning sun are shining obliquely through their clumps of bamboo, palms and isolated trees scattered on islands among the expanse of water.
+“I know of no more lovely sight in this country than the Taiping Gardens (Taiping Lake Gardens) when the rays of the early morning sun are shining obliquely through their clumps of bamboo, palms and isolated trees scattered on islands among the expanse of water.
 One receives in that glorious half hour an experience of light in foliage that is quite unobtainable in England”.
 A Journal in the Federal Capital, – by George L. Peet who had visited Taiping in 1933.

 Taiping is the wettest town in Peninsular Malaysia.
 With Average rainfall of about 4,000 mm per year, whereas the average rainfall for the whole peninsula is 2,000 mm ~ 2,500 mm.
 Its unusual rainfall has also blessed Taiping Lake Gardens with a fertile and splendid collection of flora and century-old rain-trees.